broxus/octusbridge-solana-docs/README.md

-# Motivation
+# Design

-Each step design is presented in draw.io format in current repo with corresponding docs.
+Each design step is presented in draw.io format in current repo with corresponding docs.

 In the beginning the main idea was to create `Token Proxy` ([Doc](../programs/token_proxy.md)) and `Round loader` ([Doc](../programs/round_loader.md)) programs and `Vault` and `Token Root` accounts in `Solana` and to use the same principles in `Everscale` as for `Ethereum`, `BSC`, ...